 While your air conditioning unit is built to withstand all sorts of conditions, including precipitation and hail damage, there are times when you need to call your AC repair technician to inspect likely damage.
 If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause severe damage to the moving parts and electrical components.
-The water usually has to reach about a foot in depth to affect your AC system, but if there has been any flooding at all, call Aramendia Plumbing, Heating and Air, A Service Experts Company for an AC inspection immediately.
+The water usually has to reach about a foot in depth to affect your AC system, but if there has been any flooding at all, call Aramendia Plumbing, Heating and Air for an AC inspection immediately.

 If intense rainfall or flooding caused your air conditioning unit to sit in standing water, there are a few things we suggest doing to avoid further damage or dangerous situations:

 - Deactivate all the electrical controls to your AC system.
 If you are not comfortable doing this, you can call your air conditioning service expert to help guide you through the process.

 - Allow your AC system to dry out.
 Get rid of any standing water if possible and cautiously clear any debris from around the area.